Galen Cranz

 Galen Cranz is a Professor of the Graduate School, Architecture at the College of Environmental Design at the University of California, Berkeley, who studies the social and cultural bases of architectural and urban design.
-She is a certified teacher of the Alexander Technique, a kinesthetic educational system, who founded the new field "Body Conscious Design."
+She is a certified teacher of the Alexander Technique, a kinesthetic educational system, who founded the new field "Body Conscious Design".

-She is the author of The Politics of Park Design: A History of Urban Parks in America (1982), which surveys the rise of the park system from 1850 to the present through four stages -- "the pleasure ground, the reform park, the recreation facility and the open space system," and the 1998 book The Chair: Rethinking Culture, Body, and Design.
+She is the author of The Politics of Park Design: A History of Urban Parks in America (1982), which surveys the rise of the park system from 1850 to the present through four stages – "the pleasure ground, the reform park, the recreation facility and the open space system", and the 1998 book The Chair: Rethinking Culture, Body, and Design.

-Educational philosophy

-Paying close attention to social practices can inspire architectural innovation.
-Social patterns are not a "straight jacket," but rather a muse.
-Professor Cranz wants to help students become better artistically by helping them interpret and feel social forces.
-Accordingly, she emphasizes ethnography in environmental design pedagogy.
-Her approach to teaching is learning-centered, rather than teaching-centered, so she emphasizes experiential learning.
-As a teacher of the Alexander Technique, she is passionate about bringing experience of the unified self back into the classroom and workplace.
-She established the term "Body Conscious Design"to describe a body centered approach to both product and architectural design.